Kevingd2k3/6DOF-Flight-Dynamics---Simulation-of-STOL-Aircraft/README.md

 [cite_start]*Figure 3: Angle of Attack History [cite: 146]*

 ### Phase 4: SIL Visualisation
-SIL Implementation, visualizing the behaviour of the flight path to study and verify other characteristics like flight path, properties using Cessna 172P on FlightGear
+SIL Implementation, visualizing the behaviour of the flight path to study and verify other characteristics like flight path, properties using Cessna 172P on FlightGear.
+Download and watch the video.

 ![SIL Visualisation](Pictures/Nonlinear%206-DOF%20Flight%20Dynamics%20Simulator_Cessna%20172P.mp4)

-## 🔮 Future Work
+## Future Work
 * [cite_start]**HIL Implementation:** Deploying the Python code to an embedded Raspberry Pi to drive servos[cite: 178].
 * [cite_start]**Control Laws:** Implementing a PID Stability Augmentation System (SAS) for the pitch axis[cite: 179].